ruusey/fabric-better-hoppers/README.md

 - This was something i personally needed to add to not interfere with other development environments I have locally :)

 Required fabric loader 0.14.11 And Fabric API to run on your server/Fabric Loader to run on your client.
-No theres no setup or config this item is stupid OP. `/give @p hopr:betterhopper` and enjoy your unthrottled item transfer
+No theres no setup or config this item is stupid OP. `/give @p hopr:hopperplus` and enjoy your unthrottled item transfer
 *(20/s)* assuming your server isnt garbo